 Turkey stock is one of those things that’s easy and inexpensive to pick up from the market.
 And there is nothing wrong with that.
-However, on the quest to produce a savory bone broth that had both depth and flavor, I tested four turkey carcasses to see if a homemade turkey stock recipe was worth the effort and time.
+However, on the quest to produce a savory bone broth that had both depth and flavor, we tested four turkey carcasses to see if a homemade turkey stock recipe was worth the effort and time.

 We cook for someone with a very limited ingredient diet to mitigate migraines, and grocery store broths have off-limits ingredients.
 This liquid gold is clean, healthy, and has extra flavor from the roasted bones!